-ITP 399 Topics in Interpreting (1-6) Focuses on specialized interpreting situations such as medical, legal, education, and theatrical, addressing linguistic and ethical concerns for each of the specialty areas.
+Focuses on specialized interpreting situations such as medical, legal, education, and theatrical, addressing linguistic and ethical concerns for each of the specialty areas.
 It will reinforce sign language skills and interpreting principles while looking at the interpreter's role and responsibility in each setting.
 Specialty areas vary depending on material and topics most recently studied.
+Students will practice and prepare for the Educational Interpreters' Performance Assessment (EIPA).
 Prerequisite: ITP 220.
 Course may be repeated for a total of 6 credit hours.